 Prepaid plans and rates:

-After getting your new number, you can easily change your Whatsapp account to use your new Spanish phone number instead of your old American number.
+After getting your new number, you can easily change your Whatsapp account to use your new Spanish phone number instead of your old number.
 It’s a very simple process.
 Just follow the guide below.

 How to Change Your Phone Number (Whatsapp)